Berwyn Stationmaster’s House

 Come and stay in our beautifully renovated Grade II listed Stationmaster’s House, located right on the platform of a working railway station at Berwyn Station, situated on a ledge above the gorge of the River Dee in beautiful North Wales.

-Guests of this unique property enjoy unlimited day travel on the railway.
-(Travel passes not valid on the Santa Special event or any evening events – tickets for these must be purchased separately)
+Guests of this unique property receive a voucher for one day’s free travel on the railway.
+(Travel passes are not valid on the Santa Special event or any evening events – tickets for these must be purchased separately).

 Accommodation comprises of three floors and sleeps up to six people.